-SPAN 201/202 Second-year Spanish, I & II (3, 3) Designed to emphasize oral communication and listening comprehension in a culturally authentic context.
-Special attention to the integration of advanced grammar in the development of more complex and authentic native expressions by students.
-Prerequisites: SPAN 102.
+SPAN 201 Second-year Spanish I (3) The first course in a two-semester sequence that emphasizes oral communication and listening comprehension in a culturally authentic context.
+Special attention is given to the integration of advanced grammar in the development of more complex and authentic native expressions by students.
+Prerequisite: SPAN 102 or equivalent.